aia-uclouvain/pydl8.5/python_library/doc/user_guide.rst

 Subsequently, the DL85Classifier is initialized, where the recommended parameters are specified; a decision tree is learned from the training data, which is applied on the test data.

+Note that DL8.5 currently only works on boolean data; if the input data is not boolean, the data would have to made boolean first.

 The following example illustrates how to use our classifier within a scikit-learn pipeline to learn an optimal decision tree classifier::

     >>> dataset = np.genfromtxt("binary_dataset.txt", delimiter=' ')